knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

           name: rabbitmq-secret-credentials
       queueType: quorum
     ```
+    Where:

+    - <rabbitmq-broker-config-name> is the name you want for your RabbitMQ Broker config object.
-    Where <cluster-name> is the name of the RabbitMQ cluster created in the step above.
+    - <cluster-name> is the name of the RabbitMQ cluster you created earlier.

+    !!! note
+        You cannot set `name` and `connectionSecret` at the same time.

 1. Apply the YAML file by running the command: